JellyTitan/Sofle-Pico/README.md

 1. Snap a few switches into the top plate to help align things.
 The corner switches work best.
 1. Carefully lower the top plate with the alignment switches onto the main PCB and push into sockets.
 Ensure pins are aligned.
 1. Snap the remaining switches into the top plate pressing into the sockets.
-1. Attach the bottom plate to the four standoffs installed in the previous step.
+1. Attach the bottom plate to the five M2 6mm standoffs.
 1. Place the pcb on the back plate, aligning the standoffs with holes in the PCB.
 1. On the top of the pcb, attach the key plate to the standoffs using the M2 screws.
 1. Use M2 screws to attach the three 18mm standoffs to the OLED cover plate.